RackWare-Inc/Rackware-Golden-Template/README.md

 ## Support after the Promotional Period
 After the three months promotional period, for assistance, contact the RackWare support team.
-Open any issues directly with Rackware support team.
+Open any issues directly with RackWare support team.
 The support team is available 365x24x7.
 Open a case by using the following options:
 -	Email: support@rackwareinc.com
 -	Phone: +1 (844) 797-8776

 In all cases, add RMM - IBM Cloud in the subject line.
-The Rackware support is based in United States and India.
+The RackWare support is based in United States and India.